LearnersGuild/cos/Processes/New_Experiment.md

 The proposal is in the form of a new culture component for the group to adopt on a trial basis.
 It consists of 4 parts:

-1. Type of culture component: practice, policy, process, ceremony, or shared language
+1. Type of culture component: practice, agreement, process, ceremony, or shared language
 2. Value(s) it deepens: Which of the ten values does the proposal address/deepen
 3. Trial period length: How long should the experiment run before considered for full adoption
 4. Description: A brief overview of the culture component